-I know you can whip this up in a few minutes because I did on Sunday afternoon.
-We had out-of-town family visiting and as we enjoyed a late morning sightseeing trip, it became clear that lunch was in order.
+I know you can whip up this easy pesto pasta in a few minutes because I did on Sunday afternoon.
+We had out-of-town family visiting.
+As we finished a late morning sightseeing trip, I knew that lunch was in order.
 Everyone else was being polite about how hungry they were, but my stomach was not.

 Yikes – I had been having such a good time, I hadn’t planned a lunch for 5!
 With a quick stop at a farmers market for bread and fresh tomatoes, I realized that the basil plants growing on our back deck and the boundless supply of pasta in the pantry were my best bet.
 I love this recipe because it has directions I can remember easily – chop everything.
-After cutting the fresh basil, I set to work on the pesto, and was finished in the time it took the pasta to cook.
+After cutting the fresh basil, I set to work on the pesto.
+It’s so quick that this easy pesto pasta was finished in the time it took the pasta to cook.
 Not bad for a last minute lunch!

 3 Tips on Using Fresh Basil

 - Basil leaves don’t all taste the same.
 A number of different types of basil are used in cooking.
 Growing conditions and the point at which the leaves are picked also affect taste.
 I use common sweet basil for this recipe.
 Pick your leaves before the plant flowers, as the flowers indicate the plan is aging, and in my experience, the older leaves are more bitter-tasting.

 - Pick leaves at the top of the plant by pinching or cutting them off at the stem.
 The more frequently you harvest the grown leaves, typically the bushier and better the plan will grow.

 - Do not refrigerate fresh basil leaves because it will darken them.
 (Even once the pesto is made, the chopped fresh basil will darken slightly, though less so because it is immersed in oil.)
 If you are not ready to make the pesto immediately, put them in a vase or cup of water until using them.